Barr says US now overly reliant on Chinese goods, services

-Barr’s address at the Gerald R. Ford Presidential Museum in Grand Rapids, Michigan, is part of a full-court press by the Trump administration to denounce China.
-President Donald Trump is trying to fend off criticism of his handling of the coronavirus and the U.S. economic downturn and to shift the blame back onto Beijing, and assert that he is tougher on China than Democratic rival Joe Biden.
+Barr’s address at the Gerald R. Ford Presidential Museum in Grand Rapids, Michigan, is part of a full-court press by the Trump administration to denounce China, including for its alleged economic espionage.
+It comes as President Donald Trump tries to fend off criticism of his handling of the coronavirus and to shift the blame back onto Beijing, and as he looks to position himself as tougher on China than Democratic rival Joe Biden.

-Administration officials in recent weeks have stepped up their rhetoric about China’s alleged economic espionage, with a New York Post opinion piece by national security adviser Robert O’Brien and a speech last week in which FBI Director Chris Wray detailed what he said were efforts by China to steal American research and innovation.
+Administration officials in recent weeks have stepped up their rhetoric on China, with a New York Post opinion piece by national security adviser Robert O’Brien and a speech last week in which FBI Director Chris Wray detailed what he said were efforts by Beijing to steal American research and innovation.
 He said the FBI was opening a counterintelligence investigation related to China about every 10 hours.

 “Globalization does not always point in the direction of greater freedom.
 A world marching to the beat of Communist China’s drums will not be a hospitable one for institutions that depend on free markets, free trade, or the free exchange of ideas,” Barr said.

-Trump’s own relationship with China has been complicated.
+Though Trump’s administration has condemned China, the president’s own relationship with Beijing has been complicated.
 He has spoken at times of a productive rapport with Chinese leader Xi Jinping, and former national security adviser John Bolton writes in a new book that Trump asked Xi for help with Trump’s reelection bid.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.